TheEPICturkey/ChoreChracker/capstone-proposal.md

 1. User Authentication.
 2. Parent and child profiles parents will have 4  digit password.
 3. For mvp purposes, up to two child profiles.
-4. Parents can make and assign chores.
+4. Parents can make, edit, and assign chores.
 5. Child(ren) can mark chores as complete.

 Technology Used